-As noted in the Environment section, advances in technology and the impact of these advances on agency operations is an area of focus for the Office.
-To assist the Office managing this challenge, a temporary dedicated Technical Advisor role has been established and filled.
-This role provides an interim technical advisory function and will assist with future decisions on the best approach for how the Office will engage technical advice to strengthen our oversight function, including how to engage independent technical advice in the future.
-In the first year of this Plan, the Office will review the position and determine the most efficient and effective way ahead for access to technical advice.
+As noted in the Environment section, advances in technology and the impact of these advances on agency operations is an area of focus for the Inspector-General.
+To assist in managing this challenge, in 2023 we engaged a temporary dedicated Technical Advisor.
+This role provided an interim technical advisory function and assisted the Inspector-General to determine the best approach for how we will engage technical advice to strengthen our oversight function in the future.
+The interim technical advisor was in place for 15 months and delivered significant value to the IGIS.
+Before the interim advisor's temporary engagement ended, we undertook a recruitment activity for our first permanent Technical Advisor.
+While this recruitment activity was not successful, we are now pursuing a second interim technical advisor and will continue permanent recruitment activity in 2024-25.